Author, TIME #1 Book The World Without Us and Countdown

 What can we realistically do to live in balance, not conflict, with the rest of nature?
-A flashpoint of controversy, debate, and, most importantly, hope, The World Without Us was named the Best Book of 2007 by Time magazine.
+A flashpoint of controversy, debate, and, most importantly, hope, The World Without Us was named a Best Book of 2007 by TIME magazine.
 How soon would, or could, the climate return to where it was before we fired up all our engines?
 Could nature ever obliterate all our traces?
 In his talks, Weisman explores and answers these questions.
 He shows us how long our infrastructure, our plastics, our greatest works of art, and the carbon in our air would stick around if we were gone.

 An award-winning journalist whose stories have appeared in Harper's, Discover, and on NPR, Weisman is a senior radio producer for Homelands Productions.
 The World Without Us was also named the best book of 2007 by Entertainment Weekly, and will soon be a major motion picture.